rbind/yutani/content/post/2018-06-09-plot-osm-tiles.md

 ![plot of chunk bbox-plot](/post/2018-06-09-plot-osm-tiles_files/figure-html/bbox-plot-1.png)

 This problem can be simplified; I can focus only two corners, the north-west and the south-east.
-If I calculate which tiles of `x` and `y` those two point fall in, I can find the rest of the tiles by filling the sequence of `x` and `y` between these two tiles.
+If I calculate which tiles of `x` and `y` those two points fall in, I can find the rest of the tiles by filling the sequences of `x` and `y` between these two tiles.